panosstav/NavalEngineering/README.md

 # Diploma in Naval Architecture and Marine Engineering
 Science degree at National Technical University of Athens, Greece

-## School of Naval Architecture and Marine Engineering Coding Projects
+## School's of Naval Architecture and Marine Engineering Coding Projects

 Welcome to my GitHub repository, where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering at the National Technical University of Athens.
 This repository serves as a portfolio of my work in this field.